Social climbers are annoying, aren’t they?

-People who always need to show how good they are often derive their own self esteem by being “good” and “better” than others.
+People who always need to show how good they are often derive their own self-esteem by being “good” and “better” than others.

-Cold / Spiteful
+- Cold / Spiteful

 Deep, strong relationships are built on positive feelings of rapport, caring and human compassion.
 People who demean and viciously attack others show none of these.

-#1 Direct Attack Social Climb
+#1.
+Direct Attack Social Climb

-The direct demeaning way are things like:
+The direct demeaning way includes statements such as:

-- that guy is an idiot
+- That guy is an idiot

-- she’s such bi*ch
+- She’s such bi*ch

-- he’s so incompetent
+- He’s so incompetent

-#2 Denying Skills Social Climb
+#2.
+Denying Skills Social Climb

-- he can’t manage to do it
+- He can’t manage to do it

-- she doesn’t know any better
+- She doesn’t know any better

-- if she only knew that..
+- If she only knew that..

 They are all saying “I could do it (better)”, “I know better”.

-#3 Cool A*shole Social Climb
+#3.
+Cool A*shole Social Climb

 The story can then either show the social climber getting mad recognition he doesn’t even care about or, worse, it will show the social climber belittling others and getting away with it.

 The social climber is trying to position himself as the “cool asshole”.

-Below is an example of using a story to belittle someone as he paints himself as the “cool asshole”:
+Below is an example of using a story to belittle someone else:

-Evan Carmichael brags here the handyman recognized him and Evan had no idea who that guy was.
+Evan Carmichael brags the handyman recognized him and Evan had no idea who that guy was.

-Possibly not, because it also communicates he’s only your friend as long as you’re above him or can do something for him (read: the rule of social exchange for more on social exchange).
+Possibly not, because it also communicates he’s only your friend as long as you’re above him or can do something for him (read: the theory of social exchange).

-#4 The “No Harm” Social Climb
+#4.
+“No Harm” Social Climb

 In this instance the social climber will tell about other people being impressed by his skills or performance, or cheering him up, or respecting him.